-Leader sets out the Icebreaker Leader: Let's start with something on a positive note-what are two skills that you have that you bring to the workplace that help you be successful?
+Leader: Let's start with something on a positive note-what are two skills that you have that you bring to the workplace that help you be successful?
 Sometimes it helps to start the discussion with us being heard about this.

-After each employee has Leader: So, you both bring something unique and needed to this spoken, the department.
-And you both mentioned that working well with others is leader an important contribution.
-What that tells us is that once we have acknowledges greater understanding of each perspective and work through the the differences, there is the potential for creating a more effective commonalities working relationship. of the . employees
+Leader: So, you both bring something unique and needed to this department.
+And you both mentioned that working well with others is an important contribution.
+What that tells us is that once we have greater understanding of each perspective and work through the differences, there is the potential for creating a more effective working relationship.